Wellbeing & Allied Health Team

 The teenage years represent a transition from childhood to adulthood.
 With this transition, come many changes – changes to bodies, emotions, behaviours and attitudes.
 Staff at Craigieburn Secondary College understand these changes and can provide information and support.
 Friendships developed during secondary school can provide peer support and help children develop social skills and self-esteem.

-Parents have an important role in supporting their children’s progress at school.
-It is also important to know that there are staff with specific roles to support student well-being and student learning available in schools.
+Parents/carers have an important role in supporting their children’s progress at school.
+It is also important to know that there are staff with specific roles to support student wellbeing and student learning available in schools.

-The Allied Health Team at Craigieburn Secondary College is comprised of:
+The Allied Health Team at Craigieburn Secondary College is comprised of a:

 - School Counsellors

 - Mental Health Practitioner

 - Youth Workers

 The Allied Health team is responsible for promoting mental health and wellbeing in school.
 Research indicates that more than half of all mental health disorders can emerge during young adolescent years and three quarters by 25 years old.

 The Allied Health team help our students flourish during their educational journey, build resilience against challenging times, develop protective ways and strategies to cope, such as skills and confidence to seek help rather than manage issues alone.
 Whole school programs are organised to embed a safe and inclusive learning culture and environment, which include social and emotional skills programs; offering early intervention and support for those with additional needs, involve students and families in their wellbeing and mental health decision making.

 Resilience to cope and thrive in adverse, challenging and during impactful and traumatic events are supported by the college multi-disciplinary teams by providing positive social connections, safe environments, life skills and problem solving skills, safety plans, and above all a sense of agency or responsibility so that our students, families and community build a capacity to promote and protect their mental health.